MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/managed-identity-authentication.md

 # Authenticate against Azure resources with Azure Arc-enabled servers

-Applications or processes running directly on an Azure Arc-enabled servers can use managed identities to access other Azure resources that support Microsoft Entra ID-based authentication.
+Applications or processes running directly on an Azure Arc-enabled server can use managed identities to access other Azure resources that support Microsoft Entra ID-based authentication.
 An application can obtain an [access token](/azure/active-directory/develop/developer-glossary#access-token) representing its identity, which is system-assigned for Azure Arc-enabled servers, and use it as a 'bearer' token to authenticate itself to another service.

 Refer to the [managed identity overview](/azure/active-directory/managed-identities-azure-resources/overview) documentation for a detailed description of managed identities, and understand the distinction between system-assigned and user-assigned identities.